See the live dashboard for CensusAtSchool 2023-2024

 STEW STatistics Education Web – Statistical Literacy resources

-Following the Gaise Report in the United States, the American Statistical Association (ASA) has provided teachers with peer reviewed lesson plans for teaching Probability and Statistics at all levels.
+Following the GAISE Report in the United States, the American Statistical Association (ASA) has provided teachers with peer reviewed lesson plans for teaching Probability and Statistics at all levels.

 The STatistics Education Web, STEW, website lists the appropriate year level (beginning with K-Kindergarten age through to Year 12), and the content focus of lessons.